stacks-network/docs/src/pages/naming-services/subdomains-tutorial.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Subdomain registrar
+description: Learn how to create, register, and run a subdomain registrar.
 ---

-# Subdomain Design and Implementation
+## Introduction

 Subdomains allow us to provide names to end users cheaply (and quickly).
-This tutorial explains you how to create, register, and run a subdomain register, it contains the following sections:

 ## Strong subdomain ownership